arhantbarmate/nexus-core/docs/NOVELTY.md

 *Defining the new standard for Sovereign Edge Infrastructure.*
 ---

-Coreframe Systems™ is a technical brand and research initiative of **Coreframe Infrastructure Labs Private Limited Private Limited Private Limited**, Madhya Pradesh, India (NIC 72900).
----

-Coreframe Systems™ is a technical brand and research initiative of **Coreframe Infrastructure Labs Private Limited Private Limited**, Madhya Pradesh, India (NIC 72900).
+Coreframe Systems™ is a technical brand and research initiative of **Coreframe Infrastructure Labs Private Limited**, Madhya Pradesh, India (NIC 72900).
 ---
 © 2026 Coreframe Systems™ · All Rights Reserved
 Coreframe Systems™ is a technical brand and research initiative of **Coreframe Infrastructure Labs Private Limited**, Madhya Pradesh, India (NIC 72900).